Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusNamespaceAuthorizationRule.md

 ```

 ## DESCRIPTION
-The ** New-AzureRmServiceBusNamespaceAuthorizationRule ** cmdlet create a new AuthorizationRule for the provided ServiceBus NameSpace.
+The **New-AzureRmServiceBusNamespaceAuthorizationRule** cmdlet creates a new authorization rule for the specified Service Bus namespace.

 ## EXAMPLES